MaximusMuir/VP-DuckyScript/README.md

 ⚠️ Currently working on an application for this program, so it runs on an .exe and doesnt rely on python IDE's ⚠️

 (This may take a while as I am teaching myself C# programming)
+- I have added the basic conversion from VP sheets to ducky format, and am now working on making the app look somewhat visually pleasing.

 ------------------------------------------------
 📄  Overview